Fireside Aviators Association

 How do I pay for fuel?

 The aircraft hourly cost is "wet", and therefore includes fuel costs.
-We ask that the returning pilot refuels the aircraft before returning it to the hangar.
-We have an account with San Jose Fuel, the Exxon dealer on the field and no cash or personal credit card is required.
+We ask the returning pilot to refuel the aircraft before returning it to the hangar.
+Many times a pilot will refuel the plane at an airport with lower fuel prices.
+This helps keep our costs down as Reid-Hillview has the highest fuel prices in the area.

-If the aircraft is refueled away from the home field, we expect the pilot using the aircraft to charge the costs on their personal credit card (or pay cash), and provide a receipt to the company treasurer.
+When the aircraft is refueled, we expect the pilot using the aircraft to charge the costs on their personal credit card (or pay cash), and provide a receipt to the company treasurer.
 Your account will then be credited for the amount you paid for the fuel.

 Back to Top